latex3/latex3.github.io/help/bugs/index.md

 about are needed to demonstrate the problem, then please continue and send the bug report to us but explain this explicitly in your description of bug.

-> Bug reports send to us without a
+> Bug reports sent to us without a
 > [`\RequirePackage{latexbug}`]({{site.baseurl}}/help/bugs/latexbug.sty)
 > line and/or containing third-party code flagged by the
 > [`latexbug`]({{site.baseurl}}/help/bugs/latexbug.sty) package are